Manchester bid for the 2000 Summer Olympics

 The Manchester bid for the 2000 Summer Olympics and Paralympics was an unsuccessful campaign, first presented to the International Olympic Committee (IOC) on 1 February 1993.
 Ultimately it lost, having made it to the third round of voting with Sydney, Australia, going on to win the right to host the 2000 Summer Olympics.

 Bid details

 The bid was headed by Bob Scott, who also led the previous bid by Manchester for the 1996 Summer Olympics.
 The bid document was presented to the IOC on 1 February 1993, and was presented on 17 February 1993 by Prime Minister John Major in a press conference at 10 Downing Street to officially launch Manchester's bid.
 Major continued to show his support for the Manchester bid when prompted in interviews.
 Manchester's Olympic budget for their bid was £5.5 million.

-The overall cost of the Manchester Olympics was estimated at £1.5 billion, with the entire cost to come from private funding but the shortfall was to come from the British taxpayer.
+The overall cost of the Manchester Olympics was estimated at £1.5 billion, with both private and taxpayer funding.